Mwesigye-Nicholas/React-Basic-Projects/README.md

-This directory will contain my React projects as am looking forward to become a better MERN stack developer.
+This directory will contain my React Basic projects as am looking forward to become a better MERN stack developer.